alifeee/blogtest/sketch-your-society/sketch-your-society.md

 It's very fun to see such the wide range of ideas and creativity of people that results when you give them a pen.
 I also enjoyed that the societies ended up being almost paired up in the book, combining to create an artistic spread.

-I implore you to 'flick' through the book above (it's clickable!), but I also highlight some of my favourite pages here. (or even ask me in person, and I might even just find the strange drawer or shelf where it has ended up)
+I implore you to 'flick' through the book above (it's clickable!), but I also highlight some of my favourite pages here. (or even ask me in person, and I might even just find the strange drawer or shelf where it has ended up.)

 ### Purple Radio